calvintam236/docker_ubuntu/README.md

 ### What is it?

-This is Ubuntu 16.04 with Radeon Software for Linux or CUDA Toolkit installed.
+This is Ubuntu 16.04 with Radeon Software for Linux, The Mesa 3D Graphics Library or CUDA Toolkit installed.
 It was created for running OpenCL or CUDA programs within Docker containers.

 ### Example usages

 Replace `ARCH` for your graphic card architecture.
-Available option(s): `amd`, `nvidia`
+Available option(s): `amdgpu`, `mesa`, `cuda`

 - Use the following line in your `Dockerfile`: